-Anakorn Jongyindee^{}, Masao Ohira[†], Akinori Ihara[†], and Ken-ichi Matsumoto[†] Faculty of Computer Engineering, Kasetsart University, Bangkok, Thailand [†]Graduate School of Information Science, Nara Institute of Science and Technology, Nara, Japan

-Email: b5105896@ku.ac.th, [†]{akinori-i, masao, matumoto}@is.naist.jp
+Anakorn Jongyindee^{}, Masao Ohira[†], Akinori Ihara[†], and Ken-ichi Matsumoto[†] Faculty of Computer Engineering, Kasetsart University, Bangkok, Thailand [†]Graduate School of Information Science, Nara Institute of Science and Technology, Nara, Japan Email: b5105896@ku.ac.th, [†]{masao, akinori-i, matumoto}@is.naist.jp

 Abstract-There are many roles to play in the bug fixing process in open source software development.
-A developer called "Committer", who has a permission to submit a patch into software repository, plays a major role in this process and hold a key to the successfulness of the project.
+A developer called "Committer" who has a permission to submit a patch into software repository play a major role in this process and hold a key to the successfulness of the project.
 In this work, we have observed each committer activities from the Eclipse-Platform bug tracking system and version archives.
-Despite the importance of committer's activities, we suspected that sometimes committers can make mistakes, which have negative consequences to the bug fixing process.
+Despite the importance of committer's activities, we suspect that sometimes committers can make some mistakes, which have a negative consequence to the bug fixing process.
 Our research focus on studying the consequences of each committer's activities to this process.
-We collected each committer's historical data and evaluated each of them by comparing the more cautiousness to less cautiousness committers.
-Then we looked deeper into each committer's characteristics to see the reasons why some committers tend to make mistakes more than the others.
+We collected each committer's history data and evaluated each of them by comparing the more cautiousness to less cautiousness committers.
+Then we looked deeper into each committer's characteristics to see the reasons why some committers tend to make a mistake more than the others.
 From our results, we would like to make a humbly suggestion to the OSS's committers to be aware of their importance to the projects and be cautious before doing their jobs.